awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations.md

 ## Deployment configurations on an Amazon ECS compute platform<a name="deployment-configuration-ecs"></a>

 When you deploy to an Amazon ECS compute platform, the deployment configuration specifies how traffic is shifted to the updated Amazon ECS task set\.

-There are three ways traffic can be shifted during a deployment:
-+ **Canary**: Traffic is shifted in two increments\.
-You can choose from predefined canary options that specify the percentage of traffic shifted to your updated Amazon ECS task set in the first increment and the interval, in minutes, before the remaining traffic is shifted in the second increment\.
-+ **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
-You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
-+ **All\-at\-once**: All traffic is shifted from the original Amazon ECS task set to the updated Amazon ECS task set all at once\.
+You can shift traffic using a **canary**, **linear**, or **all\-at\-once** deployment configuration\.
+For more information, see [Deployment configuration](primary-components.md#primary-components-deployment-configuration)\.

 You can also create your own custom canary or linear deployment configuration\.
 For more information, see [Create a deployment configuration with CodeDeploy](deployment-configurations-create.md)\.